Honors Program

 Curriculum

 Each semester, the Honors Program offers courses in a variety of subject areas.
 These seminar-style courses, which range from 100-level CORE to boutique 200- and 300-level, provide Honors students unique active learning experiences.
 A hallmark of all these courses is academic rigor; they also offer opportunities like travel, interdisciplinary projects, community-based learning, and more.
-Students take these courses to fulfill general education, major and/or minor, and general elective requirements.
-Honors courses are offered in the Fall and Spring semesters, at the Chicago campus, and in person.
+Members take these courses to fulfill general education, major and/or minor, and general elective requirements.
+Honors courses are offered in the Fall and Spring semesters, in person at the Chicago campus.

 Curricular Options